openstack/glance/doc/source/glanceapi.rst

  * All timestamps returned are in UTC
- * The `x-image-meta-updated_at` timestamp is the timestamp when an image's metadata was last updated, not it's image data, as all image data is immutable once stored in Glance
+ * The `x-image-meta-updated_at` timestamp is the timestamp when an image's metadata was last updated, not its image data, as all image data is immutable once stored in Glance
  * There may be multiple headers that begin with the prefix `x-image-meta-property-`.
 These headers are free-form key/value pairs